paddel10/telegramWhereToEatBot/README.md

 - User sets time the bot has to display the vote
 - User sets time the bot has to display the result
 - User starts or stops the poll
-- Several polls within the same group may be configured
+- Max 2 polls within the same group may be configured